-- A. has landed a 30-60-day consulting gig with a property management and real estate software company.
-He believes the consultant part is very temporary and it will be a full-time position very shortly.
+- First, A. has landed a 30-60-day consulting gig with a property management and real estate software company.
+After the interview he believes the consultant part is very temporary and it will be a full-time position very shortly.
 The position would be SVP of M&A. Greg is fully versed in how consulting agreements work, so he could give A. the best advice.
 Great job, Greg!

 - Julie was encouraged when she heard about M.’s recruiter mailing that Christina performed: